Searching QCAT information

-To request a search of the QCAT register of proceedings, you must provide a request in writing which includes the name of at least one party to the proceeding.
-You can ask for the search results to be delivered in writing (via email or post) or verbally if you make a request in person.
+To request a search of the QCAT register of proceedings, you must provide a request in writing that includes the name of at least one party to the proceeding.
+You can ask for the search results to be delivered in writing (via fax, email or post) or verbally if you make a request in person.

 You can submit a request:

-- via post: written request and cheque, money order or credit card authorisation form to GPO Box 1639, Brisbane, Qld 4001
+- via post: written request and cheque, money order or credit card authorisation form to GPO Box 1639, Brisbane, Qld, 4001

 - in person: QCAT, Level 9, 259 Queen Street, Brisbane along with cash, credit card, cheque or money order payment.